TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/Insecure deserialization.md

 - **Description Class**: Defines HTML and text descriptions
 - **Default Map Class**: Contains a dangerous `__get()` method that executes callbacks

+PHP has special functions called "magic methods" that automatically run during certain events:
+- `__construct()`: Runs when an object is created
+- `__wakeup()`: Runs when an object is deserialized
+- `__get()`: Runs when you try to access a property that doesn't exist
+- `__destruct()`: Runs when an object is destroyed

+`O:14:"CustomTemplate":2:{s:17:"default_desc_type";s:26:"rm /home/carlos/morale.txt";s:4:"desc";O:10:"DefaultMap":1:{s:8:"callback";s:4:"exec";}}`

+This serialized object represents:
+- A CustomTemplate object with 2 properties
+- `default_desc_type` containing our shell command (rm /home/carlos...)
+- `desc` containing a DefaultMap object with its callback set to `exec`

 The vulnerability exists because of a "gadget chain" where multiple classes interact in a way that allows code execution:
 - When PHP deserializes the session cookie, it creates objects and calls magic methods
 - The `__wakeup()` method in CustomTemplate calls `build_product()`.
 This creates a new Product using `$this->default_desc_type` and `$this->desc`
 - If we can control these values, we can create a chain where:
     - `default_desc_type` is our shell command (`rm /home/carlos/morale.txt`)
     - `desc` is a DefaultMap object and DefaultMap's callback is set to `exec`

-`O:14:"CustomTemplate":2:{s:17:"default_desc_type";s:26:"rm /home/carlos/morale.txt";s:4:"desc";O:10:"DefaultMap":1:{s:8:"callback";s:4:"exec";}}`

-This serialized object represents:
-- A CustomTemplate object with 2 properties
-- `default_desc_type` containing our shell command
-- `desc` containing a DefaultMap object with its callback set to `exec`

-PHP has special functions called "magic methods" that automatically run during certain events:
-- `__construct()`: Runs when an object is created
-- `__wakeup()`: Runs when an object is deserialized
-- `__get()`: Runs when you try to access a property that doesn't exist
-- `__destruct()`: Runs when an object is destroyed

 1. **First Gadget - CustomTemplate**:
 - When deserialized, its `__wakeup()` method runs.
 This method calls `build_product()` which creates a new Product with the values of `default_desc_type` and `desc`.